gdivanov/NYC-Housing/README.md

 Dear god, yes.

-Our data is now ready to be split into the respecting training and testing populations.
-General rule of thumb is that 80/20 is a good starting point, however, checking our data points we see how many we have to work with now that we've deleted a large population.
+Our data is now ready to be split into their respective training and testing populations.
+A general rule of thumb is that 80/20 is a good starting point so we'll go with that for now.

-Also, I'm only really interested in passing through specific features into our models for predictions.
+Also, I'm really only interested in passing through specific features into our models for predictions.

 ```
 #Splitting the variables out that we are interested in modeling